 If you are prone to motion sickness, don’t take any medication the day of your dive.
 Motion sickness relief aids tend to induce drowsiness which could seriously impair your judgment under the water.

-Consider wearing motion sickness bracelets instead of taking medications to aid with your motion sickness relief.
+Consider wearing motion sickness band instead of taking medications to aid with your motion sickness relief.

 WANT MORE INFORMATION ON SCUBA DIVING?!